Two By Fours, Rivets and Artificial Intelligence. CLM’s Construction Claims Take

 “Citing cases which do not exist in the first instance should have been an easy task to flesh out during the document review, but that apparently never happened,” Henning said.

 The panel will include different points of view for those handling construction claims including the perspective of builders who are adopting AI, a claims professional handling construction matters, a lawyer handing all aspects of construction claims through trial and a jury consultant seeing AI being implemented in jury selection.

-Zehner says he can see AI being used to select jurors that “would be more sympathetic to the themes that are prevalent in construction cases such as identifying people who understand that when something goes wrong there are often multiple causes –not one single cause.”
+Zehner said he can see AI being used to select jurors that “would be more sympathetic to the themes that are prevalent in construction cases such as identifying people who understand that when something goes wrong there are often multiple causes –not one single cause.”

 Even with all the talk about AI, Henning does not expect that it will replace lawyers.

-“But I do believe lawyers using AI will have an advantage in the future when it comes to drafting documents, pleadings and even in trial,” he says.
+“But I do believe lawyers using AI will have an advantage in the future when it comes to drafting documents, pleadings and even in trial,” he said.
 “Big picture, exploration and adoption of AI will present big challenges – but also will present big opportunities for creation of efficiencies and successful outcomes.” &